ajahne/blog/_drafts/2019-2-10-radical-candor-chapter-notes.md

 header:
   image: /assets/images/radical-candor-chapter-notes-header.jpeg
 ---
 While [Leaders are readers](https://www.goodreads.com/quotes/95682-not-all-readers-are-leaders-but-all-leaders-are-readers), I definitely have not read as much during quarantine 😩.
-I've been trying to get back into that as well as blogging more.
+I've been trying to get back into that as well as blogging more (🤞🏾).
 So with that in mind, I was dusting off some old blog entries from my drafts and stumbled upon my chapter notes for Radical Candor from 2019.
 While I do not agree with everything in this book, I do believe it has some insight to offer, particularly around "giving a damn" as a manager/leader and bringing your whole self to work.
 Please keep in mind that these notes are based on the first edition of the book (i.e. 2017) and I believe some things have changed in the newest version.

 ## Table of Contents: